-In addition to the personnel above, there are approximately 20 Russian personnel at the Ice Camp, including a medical physician, that will assist with the organisation and safety of the event.
-Furthermore, there will be an armed guard (in case of polar bear threat) and additional medical support brought to the location by Polar Running Adventures.
-In 2015, the race doctor on location is Dennis Andrade (USA) who is certified in Advanced Cardiac Life Support and Advance Trauma Life Support as well as being personally familiar with the challenging environment that athletes will be subjected to.
+There are approximately 20 Russian personnel at the Ice Camp, including a medical physician, that will assist with the organisation and safety of the event.
+Furthermore, there will be armed guards (in case of polar bear threat) and additional medical support brought to the location by Polar Running Adventures.
+In 2016, the race doctor on location is Dennis Andrade (USA) who is certified in Advanced Cardiac Life Support and Advance Trauma Life Support as well as being personally familiar with the challenging environment that athletes will be subjected to.
 There will also be professional videographers and photographer on location to document the event.